Nothing is Solid. Space is not Empty. Everything is Connected

 <--- Tension & years ago

 The particle network tension is the sole reason for vibrations... and that is energy.

 Even the smallest amount of tension would be fine... as long as it is not zero because without tension (think of a tennis net) the network would become loose and floppy and every thing would just stop.

-3) String length: The particle network in space has basically the same tension everywhere.
+3) Thread length: The particle network in space has basically the same tension everywhere.

 The distances to some stars is of course further than others.

 This would have the same effect as playing a longer vm violin string and getting a lower note.